beccha/ofxparser/README.md

 OFX Parser
 =================

 This is a fork of [oriatec/ofxparser](https://github.com/oriatec/ofxparser).

-No compatibility with of [oriatec/ofxparser](https://github.com/oriatec/ofxparser) has been preserved.
+However, the compatibilty with this library was not preserved.

 --------------------

 OFX Parser is a PHP library designed to parse an OFX file downloaded from a financial institution into simple PHP objects.

-It supports multiple Bank Accounts, the required "Sign On" response, and recognises OFX timestamps.
+Here are the OFX [Specifications](https://financialdataexchange.org/common/Uploaded%20files/OFX%20files/OFX%20Banking%20Specification%20v2.3.pdf).

 ## Installation